Wifredo Lam

 Wifredo Óscar de la Concepción Lam y Castilla (林飛龍 (lam4 fei1lung4); December 8, 1902 – September 11, 1982), better known as Wifredo Lam, was a Cuban artist who sought to portray and revive the enduring Afro-Cuban spirit and culture.
 Inspired by and in contact with some of the most renowned artists of the 20th century, including Pablo Picasso, Henri Matisse, Frida Kahlo and Diego Rivera, Lam melded his influences and created a unique style, which was ultimately characterized by the prominence of hybrid figures.
-This distinctive visual style of his also influences many artists.
+This distinctive visual style of his also influenced many artists.
 Though he was predominantly a painter, he also worked with sculpture, ceramics and printmaking in his later life.

 Early life

 Wifredo Lam was born and raised in Sagua La Grande, a village in the sugar farming province of Villa Clara, Cuba.
 He was of mixed-race ancestry: his mother, the former Ana Serafina Castilla, was born to a Congolese former slave mother and a Cuban mulatto father and his father, Yam Lam, was a Chinese immigrant.
 In Sagua La Grande, Lam was surrounded by many people of African descent; his family, like many others, practiced Catholicism alongside their African traditions.
 Through his godmother, Matonica Wilson, a Santería priestess locally celebrated as a healer and sorceress, he was exposed to rites of the African orishas.
 While Lam was never initiated into Santería, Palo Monte, or Abakuá Secret Society, he was familiar with the practices, as cultural participation was widespread in Cuba.
 His contact with African celebrations and spiritual practices proved to be his largest artistic influence.

+Lam’s father, Enrique Lam-Yam, was a Chinese immigrant from Canton (Guangdong province) who came to Cuba as part of the late-19th-century wave of Chinese laborers and merchants.
+Enrique was in his fifties when Wifredo was born and remained an important presence in the family home in Sagua la Grande, a town with an active Chinese community.

+Lam grew up surrounded by Chinese objects—porcelain, calligraphy, ornamental screens—that were common in Cuban-Chinese households.
+Scholars note that some of his later abstract, calligraphic lines and mask-like faces echo Chinese brushwork and scroll composition.

+Though Lam never practiced Chinese religion, he absorbed a respect for ancestor veneration and an interest in hybrid spiritual systems.
+His later embrace of Afro-Cuban Santería and Taoist-like ideas of balance shows a comfort with syncretism that mirrors his mixed heritage.

+Lam often spoke of being “a mulatto” of many worlds—African, Spanish, Chinese.
+His father’s Asian heritage helped form his lifelong fascination with mestizaje (cultural mixing), which became a key theme of his art.

 In 1916, Lam moved to Havana to study law, a path that his family had thrust upon him.
 Simultaneously he also began studying tropical plants at the Botanical Gardens.
 From 1918 to 1923, Lam studied painting at the Escuela de Bellas Artes.
 However, he disliked both academic teaching and painting.
 He left for Madrid, Spain, in the autumn of 1923 to further his art studies.